CodeWithYuva/Text_similarity_Search_Engine/README.md

 ## 📌 Internship Task Requirements

-This project was built as part of an internship assignment with the following mandatory requirements:

-### ✅ **Task Requirements Given by Company**

 * Build a **Text Similarity Search Engine**
 * Take user input from frontend
 * Compare the user’s text with a dataset (100+ lines)